A Proper Kansas City Welcome

 Every effort will be made to obtain early resolution of complaints at the lowest level possible.
 The option of informal meetings between the affected parties and appropriate parties may be utilized for resolution, at any stage of the process.
 The Title VI Coordinator will make every effort to pursue a resolution of the complaint, including interviewing the complainant and the respondent.
 Federal regulations on unlawful discrimination are available for review in the Aviation Department’s office at 601 Brasilia Avenue.

-The Civil Rights Discrimination Complaint Procedure and Form can be found here.
+The Civil Rights Discrimination Complaint Procedure can be found in full here.

 Step 1: The complainant should contact the MCI’S Title VI Coordinator listed above, and have the following information available: the name, address, phone number, and signature of the complainant; and as much information as possible regarding the complaint or alleged unlawful discrimination, including the location, date, a description of the alleged unlawful discrimination, identity of the parties involved, any witnesses, and suggested corrective action.
 If the complaint is initially made by phone, it must be supplemented with a written complaint by filling out the form here.
 Upon request, MCI will make available tape recorders and/or assistance for persons with visual or motor impairments, and TDDS and/or Qualified Sign Language Interpreters for deaf or hearing- impaired persons as necessary for filing a complaint.